loligans/angular-webworker-example-ts/README.md

+# Archived
+This project is no longer maintained.

 # Description
 This project uses a web worker to offload computationally intensive work so that the main UI doesn't freeze.
 The computationally expensive work is a genetic algorithm that searches for a given solution string.